projectchrono/chrono-website/download/index.md

 Chrono::SolidWorks
 ==================

-This optional tool can be installed as an add-in for the [SolidWorks](http://www.SolidWorks.com) 3D CAD, that is widely used by many engineering companies.
-After you install this add-in, you will find a new exporter tool in the right panel of SolidWorks: this can be used to generate .py files with PyChrono scene descriptions containing masses, constraints, etc.
+This optional tool can be installed as an add-in for the [SolidWorks](http://www.SolidWorks.com) CAD software.
+After installation of this add-in, a new exporter tool is availabnle in the right panel of SolidWorks: this can be used to generate .py files with PyChrono scene descriptions containing masses, constraints, etc.

-The installer automatically detects your SolidWorks installation (SolidWorks v.2021 is tested and known to work at the moment, but also more recent or older could work) and adds the Chrono add-in.
+The installer automatically detects the SolidWorks installation (SolidWorks v.2021 is tested and known to work at the moment, but other version may also work) and adds the
+Chrono add-in.

 <div class="well">
 <h4> <span class="glyphicon glyphicon-download-alt"></span> Download</h4>
-<a href="http://www.projectchrono.org/assets/installers/ChronoEngine_SolidWorks_v7.03.exe"> Chrono::SolidWorks 7.03 add-in for SolidWorks 2021 and higher.
-Compatible with the develop branch of Chrono.</a><br />
-<a href="http://www.projectchrono.org/assets/installers/ChronoEngine_SolidWorks_v7.02.exe"> Chrono::SolidWorks 7.02 add-in for SolidWorks 2021 and higher.
-Compatible with the develop branch of Chrono.</a><br />
+<a href="http://www.projectchrono.org/assets/installers/ChronoEngine_SolidWorks_v9.0.exe"> Chrono::SolidWorks 9.0 add-in for SolidWorks 2021 and higher.
+Compatible with develop branch of Chrono</a><br />

+---

-<a href="http://www.projectchrono.org/assets/installers/ChronoEngine_SolidWorks_v7.01.exe"> Chrono::SolidWorks 7.01 add-in for SolidWorks 2021 and higher.
-Compatible with the develop branch of Chrono.</a><br />
+<a href="http://www.projectchrono.org/assets/installers/ChronoEngine_SolidWorks_v8.0.exe"> Chrono::SolidWorks 8.0 add-in for SolidWorks 2021 and higher.
+Compatible with Chrono 8.0.</a><br />
-<a href="http://www.projectchrono.org/assets/installers/ChronoEngine_SolidWorks_dev.exe"> Chrono::SolidWorks 6.0 add-in for SolidWorks 2021 and higher.
+<a href="http://www.projectchrono.org/assets/installers/ChronoEngine_SolidWorks_v6.0.exe"> Chrono::SolidWorks 6.0 add-in for SolidWorks 2021 and higher.
 Compatible with Chrono 6.0 and Chrono 7.0.</a><br />
-<a href="http://www.projectchrono.org/assets/installers/ChronoEngine_SolidWorks_v5.01.exe"> Chrono::SolidWorks 5.0 add-in for SolidWorks 2018 and higher.
-Compatible with Chrono 5.0.</a><br />
-<a href="http://www.projectchrono.org/assets/installers/ChronoEngine_SolidWorks_v4.02.exe"> Chrono::SolidWorks 4.0 add-in for SolidWorks 2014 and higher.
-Compatible with Chrono 4.0.</a><br />
 </div>

 <br>